Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 - JavaScript fundamentals (object, array, conditionals etc).
 - Familiarity with JavaScript ES6 features (class syntax, arrow functions, object destructuring etc).

 If you are still finding it tough with JavaScript, just read and code along with me.
-I will try as much as possible to explain every task as we code our React app.
+I will be explaining every task as we code our React app.

 At the end of this React tutorial, you will be able to build [this Todos App](https://ibaslogic.github.io/simple-todo-app/ "simple react app").

 ![Todos app design](./images/todos-app.gif)

-You will find all of the code in [my GitHub repo](https://github.com/Ibaslogic/simple-todo-app "simple react app GitHub repo").
+To follow along, you can find all of the code in [my GitHub repo](https://github.com/Ibaslogic/simple-todo-app "simple react app GitHub repo").

-This React tutorial is divided into four different parts.
+This React tutorial is divided into six different parts.
 And here is a quick overview of what you’ll learn in this part.

 <TableOfContents />